Decathlon/vitamin-android/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: New component request
-about: When a component is ready to dev, create the GitHub issue with this template
+name: Bug report
+about: Create a report to help us improve
+title: 'bug: '
-labels: enhancement 🚀
+labels: bug 🐛
 ---

 <!--